Paying With Contactless In Porto Metro and Bus

 Limited Reach, But Growing

-Pilot Phase: Right now, contactless payments are in a trial run, limited to specific parts of the Metro do Porto and STCP bus routes.
+Right now, contactless payments are in a trial run, limited to specific parts of the Metro do Porto and STCP bus routes.
 It’s like Porto is dipping its toes in the water before taking the full plunge.
+While this expansion in 2025 has made the system much more practical for tourists, there are still some important limitations to keep in mind.

 Where Can You Use Contactless?